Abijah Hunt: Career

 Hunt was involved in other business enterprises.
-In 1799, Abijah was appointed as Deputy US Postmaster of the Mississippi Territory.
+In 1799, Abijah was appointed as deputy U.S. postmaster of the Mississippi Territory.
 In this capacity, he made sure that all mail from Natchez would reach Nashville, Tennessee.
-In 1809, he was a co-founder of the Bank of Mississippi.
+In 1800 Governor Winthrop Sargent issued a notice to Indian agents in the Chickasaw lands that "specially requested to afford unto the post riders of Mr. Abijah Hunt (who has contracted to carry the mail from Natchez to Knoxville) all the aid and protection in their power consistent with their general duty and instructions...February 28, 1800."

-Abijah sold a couple of his plantations.
+Abijah Hunt sold a couple of his plantations.
 In 1807, Winthrop Sargent bought Bellevue Plantation in Adams County from Hunt and renamed it Gloucester.
 In 1808, Hunt sold a plantation on the Bayou Pierre in Claiborne County, complete with 60 or 61 slaves.
+In 1809, he was a co-founder of the Bank of Mississippi.
+He was business partners with William Gordon Forman, of the firm Forman, Hunt & Co., at the time of his death.